 - Length of credit history

 There are various reasons a credit score may go down including missed payments, late payments, closing credit card accounts, increasing credit card balances, reductions in credit limits, and opening new accounts.

-- Set up payment reminders and pay on time
+1) Set up payment reminders to pay on time

-- Reduce the amount of debt you owe by not charging anymore
+2) Reduce the amount of debt you owe by not charging more to your credit cards